FlowFuse/website/README.md

 First clone the repository with `git clone https://github.com/FlowFuse/website.git` or using a Git client like VS Code.
-After cloning the repository, open a terminal and install the project dependencies, then run the build and the website (driven by eleventy) server:
+After cloning the repository, open a terminal inside the newly cloned `website` directory and install the project dependencies, then run the build and the website (driven by eleventy) server:

 ```bash